 name: pickup

 description: Resume work on a project in the project vault.
 Use when the user says 'pickup', 'pick up', 'resume', or '/pickup [project-name]'.
-Reads the project hub frontmatter and body, plus the latest session note.
-Summarises last state and next action.
-Asks the user whether to continue.
+Works out the project from the argument or the folder, then reads the hub and the latest session note and summarises last state and next action.
+Only asks the user whether to continue or take it somewhere different.

 ---